Yttrium oxyfluoride

 Yttrium oxyfluoride is an inorganic chemical compound with the formula YOF.
 Under normal conditions, the compound is a colorless solid.

 Synthesis

-The decomposition of crystalline hydrate of yttrium fluoride upon heating (900 °C) in a vacuum:
+Yttrium oxyfluoride may be formed in the decomposition of crystalline hydrate of yttrium fluoride upon heating to 900 °C in a vacuum:

-Hydrolysis of yttrium fluoride with superheated steam (800 °C):
+Yttrium oxyfluoride can also be made by hydrolysis of yttrium fluoride with superheated steam at 800 °C:

-Properties
+Physical properties

 Yttrium oxyfluoride forms colorless crystals of tetragonal crystal system; its cell parameters are: a = 0.3910 nm, c = 0.5431 nm.
 According to hexagonal crystal family, the cell parameters are: a = 0.38727 nm, c = 1.897 nm, Z = 6.

 Applications

 Stable yttrium oxyfluoride material is used for inner walls of plasma process equipment.